 The Company holds discussions with the companies whose shares it holds as cross-shareholdings and the Board of Directors every year measures the benefits of holding them quantitatively using dividend payout ratio and capital cost using WACC and compares and verifies them.
-Based on the result, it continues with the cross-shareholdings only when it judges that they would qualitatively contribute to the medium- to long-term management and business strategies.
+Based on the result, it continues with the cross- shareholdings only when it judges that they would qualitatively contribute to the medium- to long-term management and business strategies.

-In accordance with the above policy, the Company has steadily reduced the number of listed stocks held as cross-shareholding.
+In accordance with the above policy, the Company has steadily reduced the number of listed stocks held as crossshareholding.
 As a result, 60 issues held at the end of March 2015 decreased to 2 issues at the end of March 2021.
 At this point, the Company judges that retaining cross-shareholdings in the two issues for the reason described in (2) below, and it will continue to hold discussions with these companies at least once a year and the Board of Directors will evaluate and examine the cross-shareholdings every year and judge whether or not to retain them.

-Issues Amount reporte 92nd (Current) of shares d on the balance tons of yen) Purpose of holding, impact of holding and reason for increase in number of shares Does it own Subaru shares?
-The Gunma 2,850,468 2,850,468 The Gunma Bank, a local bank of the area where the Company's main factory resides, is supporting not only the Company but also local supplier sites in Japan and abroad through its financial correspondence.
-As the back has been the Yes Bank, Ltd. 1,009 1,263 through its financial services.
-As the bank has been the Company's important partner, the Company will continue to hold the bank's shares to promote fair and smooth financial transactions. res Mizuho Financial Group 372,097 372,097 The Mizuho Financial Group firms have been supporting the Company with financial transactions and other services.
-In particular, the Mizuho Bank has long been the Company's Yes Financial Group, Inc. 583 699 most important financial partner, providing support in a broad area of management.
+92nd 93rd (Current) Issues Number of shares of shares Purpose of holding, impact of holding and reason for increase in number of shares Does it own Subaru shares?
+Amount reported on the balance sheet (Millions of yen) number of snares Subaru shares?
+The Gunma 2,850,468 2,850,468 The Gunma Bank, a local bank of the area where the Company's main factory resides, is supporting not only the Company but also local supplier sites in Japan and abroad through its financial Yes Bank, Ltd. 1,263 2,503 services.
+As the bank has been the Company's important partner, the Company will continue to hold the bank's shares to promote fair and smooth financial transactions.
+105 Mizuho Financial 372,097 372,097 The Mizuho Financial Group firms have been supporting the Company with financial transactions and other services.
+In particular, the Mizuho Bank has long been the Company's most Yes Group, Inc. 699 1,133 important financial partner, providing support in a broad area of management.
 The Company will continue to hold the group's shares to promote fair and smooth transactions.
-1 65
+105